 From Audacity Manual

 Hard Limiter can also sometimes be used to remove stubborn clicks that peak well above the general level of the waveform.
-See the Wiki tips about using Hard Limiter for click removal and other methods.
+See the tutorial Sample workflow for LP digitization for tips on using Hard Limiter to remove clicks.

 The amplitude level above which the input signal is processed.
 If the Wet level and Residue level settings are left at default, the peak level of the result will be clipped down to this level.